 Note for all: For those who haven’t done it yet – zip-lining is awesome!
 For those who have done it already – you know what I’m talking about!

 When in Split, don’t miss on zip-lining across the Cetina River Canyon.
 The site is a short 20 km ride from Split (in summer it takes 45 minutes by car because of heavy traffic between Split and Omis).

-Once there you’ll have a choice of eight lines, each of different length, height, and speed.
+Once there, you’ll have a choice of eight lines, each of different lengths, heights, and speeds.
 At the fastest wire, you can catch a speed of up to 65 km per hour.
 All that while hanging 150 m above the ground and admiring fantastic views over the canyon.

 If you’d rather have organized transport, consider a guided tour.
-Check the one below!
+We recommend this Cetina River Zipline Experience!

-If you search for even more adrenaline rush than rafting, zip-lining, or sky-diving can get you, why not try canyoning while in Split?
+If you search for even more adrenaline rush than rafting, zip-lining, or sky-diving, try canyoning during your time in Split?

 A short drive from Split, you can choose between two sites to try your hand at canyoning: Badnjevica, and Cetina.

 Badnjevica is more popular among locals than tourists.
 It’s a lovely canyon of river Suvaja, in Imotski region.